 William Irvine, Freemason and Founder of 2x2 Religion

 Information about William Irvine has been obtained from newspapers, letters he has written, diaries of other people, Mason Lodge records, Faith Mission records and legal records.
-It is very clear William Irvine started the 2x2 religion with it's own "gospel" version.
+It is very clear William Irvine started the 2x2 religion with it's own "gospel" version based on wresting of Matthew 10 and Mark 10 for covetous practices.

 Birth of William Irvine